oVirt/ovirt-site/source/feature/vmpayload.html.md

 ### API Design

-This is an example for the API for this feature
+This is an example for the API for this feature, the vm_paload element will work in add/edit VM and for Run-VM actions

          <vm>
          ...